Avaiga/taipy-doc/docs/manuals/auth/authorization.md

 - A *reader* ("TAIPY_READER" role) has the permission to view the various entities and related data in a data node.
 - A *reader*, however, cannot create, edit, delete an entity or edit the data in a data node manually.
-Readers are not permitted to submit tasks, sequences or scenarios, subscribe or unsubscribe to an execution or cancel, pause or resume any job.
+Readers are not permitted to submit tasks, sequences, or scenarios, subscribe or unsubscribe to an execution or cancel, pause or resume any job.

 ### "TAIPY_EDITOR"

 - An *editor* ("TAIPY_EDITOR" role) has the permission to view, create, edit and delete the various entities and related data in data node.
-- An *editor*, however, cannot execute any task, sequence or scenario, subscribe or unsubscribe to an execution or cancel, pause or resume any job.
+- An *editor*, however, cannot execute any task, sequence, or scenario, subscribe or unsubscribe to an execution or cancel, pause or resume any job.

 ### "TAIPY_EXECUTOR"

-- An *executor* ("TAIPY_EXECUTOR" role) has the permission to view the various entities, and related data in data node, submit tasks, sequences or scenarios for execution, subscribe or unsubscribe an execution, and cancel, pause or resume any job.
+- An *executor* ("TAIPY_EXECUTOR" role) has the permission to view the various entities, and related data in the data node, submit tasks, sequences or scenarios for execution, subscribe or unsubscribe an execution, and cancel, pause or resume any job.
 - An *executor*, however, cannot create, edit or delete the various entities, and related data in data node.